Doctor-Who/cog-recipes/README.md

 RESAMPLING method depending of user choice but BILINEAR offer beautiful rendering.

-:warning: For image processing (classification, segmentation, viewhed, etc.) use instead NEAREST to avoid pixels values alteration. :warning:
+:warning: For image processing (classification, segmentation, viewshed, etc.) use instead NEAREST to avoid pixels values alteration. :warning:
 (:pray: thanks to @vincentsarago for this advice)

 ## 4 Band and up or 16 bits images